SuperMine-Pooling/SuperMine-XCH-Client/README.md

 # SuperMine-XCH-Client
-This repository is meant for opening up Github Issues related to the XCH client.
+This repository is meant for downloading the XCH client and opening up Github Issues related to the XCH client.